HappyFakeBoulder/FreeCPU-HARM8/general-documentation/cpu-components.md

 ## Input port
 ### Transfers 8 bits of data, plus 1 bit of output to notify the user when input is wanted and 1 bit of input for the user to say when they are finished
-### Connected to the input wait circuit, so as to delay the clock until the user enables the extra input bit to signify finishing
+### Connected to the input wait circuit, so as to delay the clock until the user enables the extra input bit to signify finishing whenever input is required
 ### The IO microcode instruction tells the input port to notify the user that input is desired, then use the input wait circuit to disable other function until user finishes input, and then set the data in the central bus to the data the user had input

+## Input wait circuit
+### Connected to the clock, so as to stop the clock when it creates a delay until the delay is finished
+### Delays in this are created when the input port is told to get input with the IO microcode instruction

+## Output register/port
+### ... more stuff here

 # This listing is not complete.
 More will be added soon.